 “Don’t be crazy,” she said carelessly.

 “Look in the rearview mirror,” I cried, she looked into the mirror and noticed two persons in black dress, their faces covered following us, her face went pale and pressed the accelerator, even the bike riders increased their speed, Samreen pushed the brakes as the bike came in front of us, one of them came down and pulled a gun from his bag, and in no time open around of fires on us, I opened the door in a wink of an eye an jumped out of the car, as I fell on the road my elbow started to hurt, Samreen was hit by five bullets, as the firing stopped, the shooter ran towards the bike and the disappeared in the thin air.

-I was feeling the pain in my entire body, but I stood up and ran towards the car, Samreen was lying in a pool of blood, he felt her coldness, she died on spot.
+I was feeling the pain in my entire body, but I stood up and ran towards the car, Samreen was lying in a pool of blood, I felt her coldness, she died on spot.
 People started to gather around the car, suddenly sirens of police vans and ambulance it my ears, she was shifted to the ambulance, I wanted to shout and scream but my tongue was unable to utter a word.
 Suddenly my head started to spin and I fell down on the road.

 Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, Kaleem ButtWrite a Review